wazuh/wazuh-documentation/source/amazon/troubleshooting.rst

 Testing the integration
 -----------------------

-After configuring the module successfully you can expect to see the following log messages in your agent log file: ``/var/ossec/logs/ossec.log``
+After configuring the module successfully users can expect to see the following log messages in their agent log file: ``/var/ossec/logs/ossec.log``

 1. Module starting: